maidsafe/rfcs/text/0049-parsec/0049-parsec.md

 ##### From `GossipEvent` to coin flip

-Assuming we agreed on a `GossipEvent` to be used as the source of coin flip, we can obtain a binary value from the Hash of that `GossipEvent` by simply using the least significant bit of that hash.
+Assuming we agreed on a `GossipEvent` to be used as the source of coin flip, we can obtain a binary value from the hash of that `GossipEvent` by simply using the least significant bit of that hash.

 ##### Genuinely flipped concrete coin